Carambar: History

 Inside of the wrappers, there were "Carambar points" which could be redeemed for various Carambar-related products until 1961, when points were replaced by jokes.
 Carambar is famous for the poor quality of these jokes, and the expression blague Carambar (Carambar joke) refers to a bad or childish joke.

 In 1972, the name changed to "Super Caram'bar".
 In 1977, the name lost its apostrophe.

+In 1998, Carambar came under the ownership of the British company Cadbury.

+On 20 January 2010, the American company Kraft Foods acquired Cadbury for €13 billion.

 Flavours

 Currently, there are many different flavours all available in multipacks: